12 to 14 years

 Does This Breed Get Along with Other Pets? 🐶 😽

 Again, their unwavering loyalty can be an issue when other animals enter their home, and they may wish to assert their dominance and protective nature.
 However, they do not have a strong prey drive and, with proper socialization, are usually great with other family pets.

 Things to Know When Owning an American Chow Bulldog

 Food & Diet Requirements 🦴

-American Chow Bulldogs are not hugely energetic animals and will do fine on 30 minutes to an hour a day.
-That being said, a tired dog is a well-behaved dog, and giving them regular exercise will go a long way in mitigating any negative behavior.
+American Chow Bulldogs are not energetic animals and will do fine will 30 minutes to an hour of daily exercise.
+However, a tired dog is a well-behaved dog, and giving them regular exercise will go a long way in mitigating any negative behavior.
 Regular exercise will also help prevent them from putting on extra pounds.

-While they can be playful dogs, a gentle walk around the neighborhood will do them fine, followed by a fun activity in the backyard.
-Bear in mind that these dogs have short fur and will not do well in extremely cold temperatures, and their short snout can cause difficulty breathing in hot areas.
+While they can be playful dogs, a gentle walk around the neighborhood will be fine, followed by a fun activity in the backyard.
+Bear in mind that American Chow Bulldogs have short fur and will not do well in extremely cold temperatures, and their short snout can cause difficulty breathing in hot areas.

-American Chow Bulldogs are well-known for their stubbornness and deservedly so.
+American Chow Bulldogs are well known for their stubbornness.
 They can be aloof and hard-headed and prefer to do things on their own schedule, making training a real challenge.
 Good training is essential with these dogs, as they are large and tough powerhouses.

-We highly recommend reward-based training methods, as these dogs can be highly sensitive, despite their outward appearance.
-This training method relies on rewarding your dog for good behavior with a treat or praise and ignoring bad behavior as opposed to stern reprimands.
-That being said, a firm hand and confidant, pack-leader mentality is still required.
-The power and stubbornness of these dogs make them not an ideal choice for first-time dog owners, as they can be a challenge to maintain.
+We highly recommend reward-based training methods since American Chow Bulldogs can be highly sensitive despite their outward appearance.
+This training method relies on rewarding your dog for good behavior with a treat or praise and ignoring bad behavior instead of using stern reprimands.

 Health Conditions ❤️